ffund/ml-notebooks/notebooks/2-advertising-hw.md

 * create a scatter plot with the residuals ($y - \hat{y}$) on the vertical axis, and the feature ($x$) on the horizontal axis, for each feature.
-* Use the same vertical scale for all subplots (but the horizontal scale will depend on the feature!
+* Use the same vertical scale for all subplots (but the horizontal scale will depend on the feature, and will be different for each feature!
 The upper end of the TV ad spending range is different from the radio ad spending range.)
+Make sure the scale is appropriate (does not exclude data, and does not make it difficult to see the data due to excessive whitespace).
+Also, the plot area for each subplot should be square-shaped (similar height and width) in order to make the relevant trend easier to see.
 * Make sure to clearly label each axis, and also label each subplot with a title that indicates which regression model it uses.

 Code is provided for you for the TV model - add subplots to the figure to also show the radio model and the newspaper model.